 These days we expect running watches to be more than distance and pace trackers.
 Increasingly, we want them to coach us too, with insights on how to improve form and train smarter.

-It’s why 2017’s slew of new devices offer ever-more-detailed running dynamics, heart rate analysis and training feedback.
-It’s why you’d also think that a watch launched two years ago might struggle to keep up.
+It’s why the latest devices offer ever-more-detailed running dynamics, heart rate analysis and training feedback.
+It’s why you’d also think that a watch launched more than two years ago might struggle to keep up.

 However, thanks to some future-proof tech at launch and subsequent updates the Garmin Forerunner 235 does just that.
 Despite its age it’s still a viable choice for runners with a keen eye for performance and a bargain.

 Let’s be straight, there are more feature-rich watches out there, the Garmin Forerunner 645 for a start, which means the 235 isn’t even the best Garmin watch money can buy, but before you click away in a fit of early adopter haste, it’s worth giving the Forerunner 235 careful consideration, because this is a powerful lower-end watch with a lot going for it.
 Not least the price tag.

 Because of the Forerunner 235’s age you can pick it up much cheaper than its original £299.99 / $329.99 / AU$469 RRP.
 It came out around the world toward the end of 2015, so it's almost three years old now.